freecodeclan/python-AbdulBariSir/OOP's/notes.md

     In Python, built-in classes are named in lower case, but user-defined classes are named in Camel or Snake case, with the first letter capitalized.

+    The term self is the reference to the current object.
+When we use the term self in Python class methods, it's like saying "this object" or "the object itself."